-Purdue's only African-American Homecoming queen and BOP alumna speaks at Krannert
+Purdue's first African-American Homecoming queen and BOP alumna speaks at Krannert

 Wednesday, February 7, 2018